 Belimo interviewed consulting engineers and experts in the ventilation sector around the world to identify the priorities when aspiring to create a healthy indoor air environment in a building.
 In the process, 7 essential factors for ensuring healthy indoor air in non-residential buildings have emerged.

 - Continuous and reliable measurement, display and monitoring of indoor air quality

 - Accurate amount of air to the zone and controlled removal of contaminated air

 - Well designed air dilution and airflow pattern

 - Proper amount of outside air

 1. Continuous and reliable measurement, display and monitoring of indoor air quality

 Ideally, air humidity, CO2 content or VOC concentration are measured by sensors for the monitoring of air quality.
 This is because only measured variables can be controlled.
 From today's point of view, both the measurement and the display of these values should represent the minimum standard for indoor air quality measurement.

 CO2 concentration of more than 1000 ppm (parts per million) decreases the brain's ability to concentrate; starting at 2000 ppm and higher, it can lead to fatigue or even headaches.
-CO2 levels in indoor air is an excellent indicator of potential bio-contamination, an example is the COVID-19 viruses.
+CO2 level in indoor air is an excellent indicator of potential bio-contamination, an example is the COVID-19 viruses.
 If the CO2 value is high due to increased occupancy and limited air exchange, high potential risk from infectious aerosols could result.

 Volatile Organic Compounds (VOCs) are organic compounds that originate from many different sources, including perfume, paint, printers, carpeting and building materials.
 Even low concentrations of VOCs can irritate the eyes, nose, or throat and indicate insufficient fresh air intake.